BtheGit/redux-redux/README.md

 })
 ```

 So now we have a simple function that creates (and implicitly returns) an action object.
 If we give that to our dispatch function it will dispatch the action object to the store.
+A second benefit is that this is DRY, we don't have to create a new object manually each time we want to dispatch an action we just call the creator with the data that is most important.
 So now instead of creating an object directly we just call the function that does it for us:

 ```javascript
 store.dispatch(actionCreator())